RynBelz162/TaxCalculator/README.md

 This Xamarin Forms app uses the TaxJar API to calculate the tax rate for a specified location and the tax to collect for an order.

+## ⚠️ Setting up TaxJar ⚠️
+To avoid checking in the ApiKey to source control it was excluded from `TaxCalculator/appsettings.json`.

+Please update the ApiKey setting inside of `TaxCalculator/appsettings.json` and replace `XXX` to properly authenticate to TaxJar.

 ### Things I would improve with more time
 - I would most likely add some form of local caching for location rates.
 - I would like to incorporate a nicer loading animation.